davidenunes/davidenunes.github.io/_posts/2020-02-19-the-ignorant-schoolmaster.md

-The book [The Ignorant Schoolmaster: Five Lessons in Intellectual Emancipation](http://www.goodreads.com/book/show/445408.The_Ignorant_Schoolmaster) (1987), by the French philosopher Jacques Rancière, presents the notion of _intellectual emancipation_; the idea of _equality of the mind_.
-The book most striking arguments are made around our assumed biases towards competition and inequality.
-The things that transpire the most from our social fabric.
+The book [The Ignorant Schoolmaster: Five Lessons in Intellectual Emancipation](http://www.goodreads.com/book/show/445408.The_Ignorant_Schoolmaster) (1987), by the French philosopher Jacques Rancière, presents the notion of _intellectual emancipation_.
+He explores the idea of _equality of minds_ while criticizing theories of pedagogical reform for failling to acccount for the fact that one cannot remove bias the education system using theories born from and designed to reinforce the very same bias they intend to remove.

 ![]({{ site.url }}/assets/images/posts/book_ignorant_schoolmaster.jpg)

+Every time I find myself ranting about what makes something art, communication always comes to mind:

 >"The impossibility of our saying the truth, even when we feel it, makes us
 >speak as poets, makes us tell the story of our minds’s adventures and verify
 >that they are understood by other adventurers."

+and communication is so much about thinking as it is about doing:

 >"The virtue of our intelligence is less in knowing than in doing.
 Knowing is
 >nothing, doing is everything, but this doing is fundamentally an act of
 >communication."

-My cynicism resonates  with the following:
+but cynic in me resonates especially with the following:

 >"There is no pride in saying out loud: Me too, I’m a painter!
 Pride consists in
 >saying softly to others: You neither, you aren’t a painter!
 "Me too, I’m a
 >painter” means: me too, I have a feelings to communicate to my fellow men."

+and this is exactly why sharing is so much more important &mdash;but less popular&mdash; than signalling (the two being often hard to distinguish):

 >"One must learn near those who have worked in the gap between feeling and
 >expression , between the silent language of emotion and the arbitrariness of